 10:00 am to 12:00 pm by ZOOM

-This series of two workshops will focus on best feedback and commenting practices to help students improve their writing and their learning.
-Faculty from different fields will lead presentations and discussions on the following topics: commenting on intermediate and final stages of writing projects; teaching commenting and feedback skills to TAs; designing effective peer review sessions; and developing and implementing criteria for student self-assessment of writing.
-Vickie Molloy from the Office of Teaching, Learning and Technology will introduce participants to two online peer-feedback programs, Peer Review and Peerceptiv.
+This series of two workshops focused on best feedback and commenting practices to help students improve their writing and their learning.
+Faculty from different fields led presentations and discussions on the following topics: commenting on intermediate and final stages of writing projects; teaching commenting and feedback skills to TAs; designing effective peer review sessions; and developing and implementing criteria for student self-assessment of writing.
+Vickie Molloy from the Office of Teaching, Learning and Technology described two online peer-feedback programs, Peer Review and Peerceptiv.

 ____________________________________________________